 Jakhiya Aloo is a delicacy from the Uttarakhand region where potatoes are cooked with a pahadi spice called Jakhiya.
-Here is how to make this stir fry.
+Here is how to make this stir fry (vegan, can be easily made gluten-free).

 What Is Jakhiya